Frequently Asked Questions (FAQ)

 Saturday morning family shows are typically one hour long.

 If you would like to schedule a private show for your school group, scout troop or other organization, we offer these at a fee.
-Please contact us for more information.
+Please complete our group reservation form for more information.

-If your child has more difficulty sitting quietly for an hour, or may have less familiarity with astronomy, feel free to bring them to one of our Saturday morning family shows.
+If your child has more difficulty sitting quietly for 75-90 minutes, or may have less familiarity with astronomy, feel free to bring them to one of our Saturday morning family shows.
 These shows are a bit shorter and the content is geared towards our younger visitors.
 During this show we might show you full dome images of planets in our solar system, explain what a constellation is and tell you the mythology behind one or two constellations currently visible, teach you about the different phases of the moon, or introduce you to the night sky.
 This is fun for the whole family!
+The film portion of this show is a fun adventure into space with a Polar Bear and a Penguin, which is enjoyable for everyone.